Wash hands and surfaces often

 Follow these top tips to keep your family safe

-Wash hands the right way—for 20 seconds with soap and running water.
+Wash hands the right way—for 20 seconds with plain soap and running water.

 Washing your hands the right way can stop the spread of illness-causing bacteria.